All His Angels

-"All His Angels" is the fifteenth episode of the fourth season of History's historical drama television series Vikings, and the fifth episode of the second Part of season four.
-The 44th episode overall of the series, it was directed by Ciarán Donnelly and written by Michael Hirst, it aired on December 28, 2016.
+"All His Angels" is the fifteenth episode of the fourth season of History's historical drama television series Vikings, and the 44th episode of the series overall.
+Directed by Ciarán Donnelly and written by Michael Hirst, it aired on December 28, 2016.

 The episode stars Travis Fimmel, Katheryn Winnick, John Kavanagh, Moe Dunford, Alex Høgh, David Lindström, Jordan Patrick Smith, and Linus Roache.
 Clive Standen, Gustaf Skarsgård, Alexander Ludwig, and Alyssa Sutherland also appear in archive footage.

 It received wide critical acclaim, particularly for Fimmel's performance, and it was nominated for a Primetime Emmy Award for Outstanding Makeup for a Single-Camera Series (Non-Prosthetic) at the 69th Primetime Creative Arts Emmy Awards.

 Plot

 Ecbert (Linus Roache) visits Ragnar (Travis Fimmel) in his cell to inform him that he has arranged a ship to take his son Ivar (Alex Høgh) home later that day.
 Ragnar tells him that he wishes to speak to Ivar alone and Ecbert sends his guards to fetch him.
 Ragnar tells him that he will be handed over to King Aelle (Ivan Kaye), who will kill him.
 Ivar promises that he and his brothers will avenge their father's death, but Ragnar tells him that they must take revenge on Ecbert.

 In Ecbert's bedroom, he and Princess Judith (Jennie Jacques) confess their love for each other.
 Ecbert admits that he deeply regrets committing his friend Ragnar to death.
 Judith says he has no choice, but Ecbert wonders if that is true and compares himself to Pontius Pilate.
 In the courtyard, Ragnar gives Athelstan's (George Blagden) cross to his son Alfred and tells Ecbert that in the end, Athelstan chose Christ.
-Ragnar is then caged on a carriage and taken away.
-Later that night, Ecbert takes Athelstan's priest clothes, and leaves court.
+Ragnar is then caged in a carriage and taken away.
+Later that night, Ecbert takes Athelstan's priest clothes and leaves the court.